There aren't many people who would be brave enough to take on billionaire businessman Michael Bloomberg, but Irish man Morgan Downey is one of them.

 Downey admits advances in technology have put him in an enviable position because he’s been able to build out his solution cheaply.
 He believes that while both Bloomberg and Thomson Reuters know their systems have become bloated and almost unusable, they can’t rectify the situation.

-New entrants“The cost of building a Bloomberg-like product has collapsed in recent years and so it is easy for newer entrants to come up with solutions, but difficult for older firms to adapt because their products were expensive to develop.
+“The cost of building a Bloomberg-like product has collapsed in recent years and so it is easy for newer entrants to come up with solutions, but difficult for older firms to adapt because their products were expensive to develop.

 "Those companies (Bloomberg and Thomson Reuters) are similar to how the likes of Pan Am and TWA were in the 1980s.
 Those airlines had high cost structures and eventually went out of business because they couldn't adapt quickly.
 Bloomberg and Thomson Reuters are similar because they are old legacy systems based on a high-cost model.
 They can't take advantage of newer technology to cut costs."